What is SumoMe? In case you haven’t heard of it, it’s not an invitation to wrestle, so put away that sumo loincloth, please!

 This is one of the most heavily armed contenders in the email list-building and lead-generation game.

 It’s also the one that I’m using regularly to build my email list, generate affiliate marketing leads, and create special offers for visitors.

 One of its most outstanding features is its Behavior Personalization algorithm which reads each visitor’s search habits and preferences and invites them to view specific pages and product posts.

-Just like the other players in this list, OptinMonster brings to the table an impressive library of customizable templates, design tools for creating popup boxes, welcome mat, etc., that doesn’t turn off visitors, and other cool functions and features you can implement without having any development experience.
+Just like the other players in this list, OptinMonster brings to the table an impressive library of customizable templates, design tools for creating pop-up boxes, welcome mat, etc., that doesn’t turn off visitors, and other cool functions and features you can implement having no development experience.